The baby name Lottie mixes vintage nickname style with ties to a chart-topping favorite.

 It’s also worth noting that Lottie could be short for other feminine forms of Charles, like Carlotta.
 There’s also Loretta, a separate name.
 And Germany gives us Lieselotte, a mash-up of Elisabeth and Charlotte nicknames.

-Any name with an L and a strong T sound could potential become Lottie, or even names like Dorothy and Clotilde, mentioned aboved.
+Any name with an L and a strong T sound could potential become Lottie, or even names like Dorothy and Clotilde, mentioned above.

 SWEETLY VINTAGE

-Overall, the baby name Lottie is a sweetly vintage choice.
+Overall, the baby name Lottie is a sweetly vintage choice, with plenty of old school charm.
 Just like Sadie and Millie, it stands on its own now.
-But the overall image is delicate and gently antique.
+But the overall image is delicate and gently antique and spirited and lively at the same time.

 Now that Lottie has entered the list of the most popular baby girl names in the US, perhaps more parents will embrace this vintage favorite.